Is Life Insurance Protected from Creditors? Creditor Protection of Life Insurance

 When Life Insurance Exemptions Don’t Apply

 You’ll find that you won’t have protection if you assign your policy to secure a debt, either.
+These exceptions are why it’s important to use life insurance proactively, not reactively, when planning for asset protection.

 Other Types of Asset Protection

 Aside from life insurance, there are other ways of protecting your assets.
 One simple and affordable way to protect yourself is with umbrella insurance or liability insurance.
-You can add this to your homeowner’s or renter’s insurance and it’s very cheap.
+You can add this to your homeowner’s or renter’s insurance, and it’s very cheap.
 Most times, you can get up to $1 million in coverage for as little as $200-$300 a year.

 Accidents happen, and if they happen on your property, someone can hold you liable.
 If someone slips and falls, and you have that coverage, you won’t be stuck footing their bill.